 If you have the discipline, building your net worth up to a million dollars or more takes nothing more than time.
-If you do not have the discipline, then even a $100,000 job will not help you reach a seven figure goal.
+If you do not have the discipline, then even a $150,000 a year job will not help you reach a seven-figure savings goal.

-Your balance would easily grow to the $1 million mark before you are 45 (22 years 3 months to be exact).
-Add to that a home you buy and live in a long time, and your net worth would be well over the million dollar mark, long before retirement.
+Your balance would easily grow to the $1 million mark before you are 45 (it would only take 22 years and 3 months, to be exact).
+Add to that a home you buy and live in for a long time, and your net worth would be well over the million dollar mark, long before retirement.

 If you think contributing the maximum each year to retirement is out of reach, how about $10,000 per year?
-If so, you would have $1 million before you reached 50.
+Going this route, you would still have $1 million tucked away before you reached 50.